mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

    1. [PR #15104](https://github.com/mantidproject/mantid/pull/15104)
 1. replace `boost:shared_ptr<Widget>(new Widget())` with `with boost::make_shared<Widget>()`
    2. grep for `shared_ptr` and `new` in the same line.
+1. profile build time to find which files we should focus on
+   2. initial idea: set `CMAKE_EXPORT_COMPILE_COMMANDS=ON`, and time each command in the generated `compile_commands.json`.